"Perfection is the lowest standard any human can have." -- Heather Forbes

 your thoughts.
 Now you have a choice.
 Put your hand on your heart and breathe love into your heart.
 Use a mantra if it helps, like "I am more than enough, exactly as I am."
 Consciously

-choose to feel love, and watch your whole sense of well-being shift.
+sense of well-being shift.

 5. Change your internal chatter to support and reassure yourself.

-why not transform that inner critic, so you become your own fairy godmother?
+not transform that inner critic, so you become your own fairy godmother?

 Every time you notice self-criticism, remind yourself that your goal isn’t perfection.
 Your goal is loving yourself and others.
 Retrain your mind.
 When

 "Nobody bats 1000....You can handle this....Easy does it...
 This too shall pass....Two steps forward, one step back still gets me where I want to go.....I am more than enough....My child is getting better parenting than I got, LOL; he will be ok....I don't have to know what to do, I just have to love him through it....I can trust my instincts....Love never fails."